 The discovery of coal in the Grande Cache area ignited industrial and residential developments that would shape the town and forever change the ways and lives of the Aseniwuche Winewak.
 The local Indigenous community was not consulted or invited to participate in any development decisions as they had no legally recognized title to the land.
 Many traditional sites, homes and gravesites were destroyed, triggering a legacy of loss.

 In 1970, the Province of Alberta and the Aseniwuche Winewak started formal discussions about the land.
 In 1974, Land Settlement Agreements were created under the Cooperative Association Act, allocating seven parcels of land totalling 4150 acres.
 Based on traditional family groupings, seven landholdings were established: Victor Lake, Grande Cache Lake (Kamisak), Susa Creek, Muskeg See Pee, Joachim, Wanyandie Flats West and Wanyandie Flats East.
 The path to establishing the Co-operatives and Enterprises was not easy.
-In addition to the forcible exit from Jasper, our People challenged two removal attempts from the Grande Cache area in 1912 and 1939.
+In addition to the forcible exit from Jasper, there were two more attempts to remove the Aseniwuche Winewak community from the Grande Cache area in 1912 and 1939.

 |Table Header||Table Header|

 Learn more about the history of the Aseniwuche Winewak with the interactive timeline.

 As the Town of Grande Cache continued to grow and living off the land became more difficult, social issues arose from systemic discrimination, lack of education and economic opportunities, struggles with culture shock and the loss of the traditional way of life.
 Substance abuse and suicide became prevalent issues in the eighties and nineties prompting community members to come together to formalize Aseniwuche Winewak Nation as a society in 1994.